GregHendley/github-slideshow/_posts/0000-01-02-GregHendley.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Some text on slide 2
+New text for this new slide.
 Use the left arrow to go back!